an1by/MinecraftRconWhitelistBot/README.md

 The `.env` file is already added to `.gitignore` to protect your sensitive data.

-## 🤝 License
+## 📄 License

-Project created for personal use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Support